Mitsubishi SpaceJet: Testing

 The maiden flight of the MRJ90 took place on 11 November 2015.
-On 24 December, Mitsubishi announced a one-year delay for the first delivery of the MRJ, to mid-2018.
+On 24 December, Mitsubishi announced a one-year delay for the first delivery of the MRJ until mid-2018.
 The delay was attributed to insufficient wing strength and the redesign of the landing gear for better safety.

 Much of the flight testing for the MRJ90 took place in Moses Lake, Washington, at the Grant County International Airport, due to the crowded airspace in Japan causing scheduling difficulties.
-Static strength tests were completed on November 1, 2016, and confirmed that the airframe could withstand 1.5 times the maximum load.
+Static strength tests were completed on 1 November 2016, and confirmed that the airframe could withstand 1.5 times the maximum load.

 In January 2017, a further two-year delay was announced, pushing the expected first delivery to mid-2020.
 This resulted from moving the avionics bay and wiring looms and in March the flight certification program was extended from 2,500 to 3,000 flying hours.
 Four of the five delays were caused, at least partly, by failures to document work for certification or similar failures.
 As a result, development cost ballooned to 350 billion yen (US$3.17 billion) implying that the project might never be able to fully recover its costs.
 Mitsubishi originally planned to use five flight test aircraft and two ground test aircraft but one or two additional aircraft will also be needed following this introduction of a two-year delay to mid-2020.

 On 26 April 2017, the fifth MRJ was complete in ANA livery, lacking only engines and nose cone, aircraft number six and seven had their fuselage and wings joined without the tails, and the eighth, the first MRJ70, was at the assembly line start; Mitsubishi planned to manufacture 12 aircraft concurrently: in station one are joined fuselage sections, in station two the landing gear, wings and horizontal stabilisers are attached, in section three the major components are assembled, in outfitting takes place in section four and ground tests in station five, then the completed aircraft moves to painting.
 Seattle engineering consultants Aerotec L.L.C. saw problems for avionics and its wiring certification: damage could cause single point of failure, due to fire, water flooding from a ruptured waterline, or from part penetration of an engine explosion.
 This necessitated hardware changes in the bays, now frozen, but the electrical wiring interconnection system had to be reconfigured with hired specialist Latecoere.
-By June 2017, 940 hours of flight tests had been performed and the four prototypes had an above 98% availability.
+By June 2017, 940 hours of flight tests had been performed and the four prototypes had an above 98 percent availability.
 On 21 August, FTA-2 experienced a flameout 170 km west of Portland International where it landed; partial damage was confirmed in the PW1200G and the test fleet was grounded until the cause was known.
 Flight testing resumed on 6 September.